 When the wizard completes, Android Studio creates a new project with two modules, mobile and wear.
-You now have a project for both your handheld and wearable apps that you can create activities, services, custom layouts, and much more in.
-On the handheld app, you do most of the heavy lifting, such as network communications, intensive processing, or tasks that require long amounts of user interaction.
-When these are done, you usually notify the wearable of the results through notifications or by syncing and sending data to the wearable.
+You now have a project for both your handheld and wearable apps for which you can create activities, services, and custom layouts.
+The handheld app does most of the heavy lifting, such as network communications, intensive processing, or tasks that require long amounts of user interaction.
+When the app completes these operations, your app should notify the wearable of the results through notifications or by syncing and sending data to the wearable.

-WatchViewStub class is one of the UI widgets that's provided
+class is one of the UI widgets that the

 Install the Wearable App